faizan-m/faizan-m.github.io/experience.md

 During the first few months, I developed some software in ROS for data-logging the Turtlebot robots in our lab.
 For Summer 2018, I proposed an Augmented Reality interface for these Turtlebots that would allow users to visualize the robots' state, intentions and knowledge.
 This proposal was accepted and funded by Tufts Summer Scholars.
 The project later grew to include multiple undergraduate students and one graduate student.

 My role in this project was designing the overall system architecture and implementing the interface between Unity and ROS for data transfer between the robot and the AR device which could be an Android smartphone, iOS device or Microsoft Hololens.
-More recently, I conducted the preliminary pilot study with the graduate student Andre Cleaver as part our HRI course final project and am now involved in designing the full-scale study in the coming months.
+More recently, I conducted the preliminary pilot study with the graduate student, Andre Cleaver, as part our HRI course final project and am now involved in designing the full-scale study in the coming months.

 <div>{%- include extensions/youtube.html id='WjxJnggaNr8' -%}</div>